 - Two letters of recommendation from individuals with whom the candidate has worked in a professional capacity.

 - Two letters of recommendation from individuals with whom the candidate has a personal relationship.

 - A personal essay, no longer than eight double-spaced pages in length, describing your vision of the Reform cantorate and how you view your personal cantorate in the context of Reform Jewish life.
 This essay should include your perception of and commitment to the Reform Movement, including various experiences and an articulated understanding of the tenets and practices of Reform Judaism.
 In addition, the essay should explore your full understanding of Reform Judaism and Jewish music through your personal relationship to Reform Judaism as manifest through spiritual, intellectual, and ritual expressions.

 - A non-refundable $500 application fee to cover our administrative expenses for processing your application.

-- $150 testing fee for each time (up to three times) the candidate sits for an exam.
+- $150 testing fee for each time (up to three times) the candidate participated in the in-person application process.

 Psychological Testing Report

 All applicants for membership in the American Conference of Cantors are required to provide evidence of emotional and psychological soundness from a board-certified psychologist, stating that the applicant is fit for duty as a clergy-person.
 This requirement can be fulfilled by (1) a report by a board-certified psychologist of the psychological examination taken upon application to a cantorial school, or (2) a report written by a board-certified psychologist based on the results of the MMPI or MMPI-2, taken at the candidate’s expense.
 The report should include the interpretation of the raw test results and must be submitted directly to the ACC Membership Committee from the institution or professional; it may not be come directly from the applicant.

 Note: The actual results from any psychological testing should not be sent to the ACC.